Let's be charitable, though: is there any way to defend what these seemingly inconsistent people said?

 Sean is funny.

-P1- true (we might disagree over who specifically is funny, but nearly all of us would agree that someone is funny)
+P1- true (we might disagree over who specifically is funny, but nearly all of us would agree that someone is funny)4) All email forwards are annoying.

 P2- true